 Plan a property management strategy for the following building security responsibilities:

 - Enforcing ID requirements: How will you make sure that, even on busy days, only authorized people are entering the building?
+Will you invest in IR sensors, cameras, or another robust access control model?

 - Addressing new security threats: As time passes, new building security issues will inevitably arise.
 So how will you conduct building audits and track these concerns?